The trendiest sports to try out this spring

 Trentino is internationally renowned for rock climbing.
 Starting from the upper part of Lake Garda, boasting about 600 fitted and regularly checked routes on the 16 rock faces that are part of the Outdoor Park Garda Trentino-Ledro, four of which are classified as family routes.
 However, other territories are being added, including Val Daone, one of the gateways to the Nature Park Adamello-Brenta, among the most fascinating nature reserves in western Trentino.

 There are also hundreds of blocks of rock of all shapes and sizes spread out around the bottom of the valley.
-Cleaned and made easily accessible thanks to foot paths and signs, they provide bouldering enthusiasts - a rock climbing speciality - the excitement of the hardest challenges just a few metres above the ground.
+Cleaned and made easily accessible thanks to foot paths and signs, they provide bouldering enthusiasts - a rock climbing speciality - the excitement of the hardest challenges just a few meters above the ground.
 In order to access the Boulder Park Val Daone, all you need to do is get yourself some climbing shoes, a bag of magnesite and a crash pad to protect yourself against the consequences of a possible fall, and you are ready to take on the challenge “to the last hold” against gravity and difficulty.
 And, still in the Giudicarie valleys, there is the “Falesia Dimenticata” [Forgotten Cliff], a historical climbing wall near San Lorenzo in Banale - Dorsino, really unique in terms of the type of rock and the aesthetics of the location.
 It was given back to the climbers thanks to crowdfunding (one of the first to sign up for it was Adam Ondra, the best climber in the world).

 Air & water